-Some people find teaching introductory psychology sort of daunting because you have to cover so many topics very far from your field of specialization.
+Some people find teaching introductory psychology daunting because you have to cover so many topics very far from your field of specialization.
 For me, it’s turned out to be really joyous every year to share information on such a huge range of topics – everything from how a neuron fires to how a group of people do a wonderful thing or a terrible thing together.

 — Prof. Gabrieli

 Probably my favorite lectures are the ones on amnesia and memory because of my personal experience with a patient who, after a surgery, could not form new memories ever again.
 That patient has been such a major influence on how we understand how humans remember things and what’s going on with Alzheimer’s disease.
-Although many unusual patients are presented in the course, this is one historical patient where students can ask all kinds of questions and I am able to answer them just because I spent so many hours with the patient.
+Although many unusual patients are presented in the course, this is one historical patient students can ask all kinds of questions about and I am able to answer them because I spent so many hours with the patient.